Resources

 How much does each cost?

-If you utilize our Telehealth services, compounded sublingual semaglutide starts at $160/month and compounded injectable semaglutide starts at $300/month.
+If you utilize our Telehealth services, compounded sublingual semaglutide starts at $160/month.

 Will insurance cover either medication?